 High amounts of amino acids, protein, uric acid, and carbohydrates in the urine

 You may also have Kayser-Fleischer rings.
 These are brown rings around the corneas

 in your eyes.
 These rings are seen only through an eye exam and are a clear sign of

 symptoms.
-They happen in 65% of people with liver symptoms.
+They happen in about 50% of people with liver symptoms.